 RONALD G. BROWN, TELEWEB COURSE ADMINISTRATOR

-April 3---last day to withdraw without a grade or change audit to credit or credit
+April 3---last day to withdraw or change a credit to an audit;

 April 6-11---submit your book review;

-April 25---last day to submit optional extra credit assignments one, two and/or
+25---last day to submit optional extra credit assignment two

 April 27-May 4---take Examination Three/Final Examination.